Essential Guide to Certified Translations for Expats in Germany

 How much do certified translations cost?

 The cost of certified translations can vary widely depending on the type of document, its length, and the urgency of the translation.
+Certified documents, which are official and legal documents requiring certification by sworn translators, typically take more time and expertise to produce.
+This makes certified translations more expensive and time-consuming compared to regular translations.
 Below is an approximate cost table for different types of certified translations:

 Document TypeAverage Cost (per page)